dustindoucette/Movie-Trailer-Rating-Program/README.md

 9. Select all of the relevant frame sections which contain the specified content.

-    **E.g.** If you want to select a scene from frame 10 to 20, first drag the slider to frame 10 and select `Begion Selection`.
+    **E.g.** If you want to select a scene from frame 10 to 20, first drag the slider to frame 10 and select `Begin Selection`.
 Then drag the slider to frame 20 and select `End Selection`.
 This will add that frame selection to a box below.
 If you made a mistake, simply click the selection and press `Remove Selection`.
 Once all frame sections are selected, press `Finished`.

     **Note:** You will be given a new window for each box you selected in step 7 (if no boxes were selected, skip to step 10).